Wissemamr/Autoencoder_implementation_with_pytorch/README.md

 <img src="assets/reconstruction_results.png">

 ## Final Epoch Losses
-The training and test losses (using Mean Absolute Error) at the final epoch are summarized below:
+The training and test losses (using Mean Squared Error) at the final epoch are summarized below:

 | **Metric**        | **Value**                       |